 There are many lovely hiking routes in the area.
 You only have to cross the street and you’re in the woods on your way to the Geul Valley.
 We have maps for all areas in the neighbourhood.

 Not only walkers love our nick of the woods: it’s very exiting for cyclists – the Cauberg is renowned for its inclusion in various championship races.
 It’s a major challenge!

-Walking down toward the Geul and following this lovely meandering river you’ll pass various places to stop: our favourite is De Koningswinkelhof (going down the street you turn right at a tourniquet and walk down the hill through the fields.
+Walking down toward the Geul and following this lovely meandering river you’ll pass various places to stop: our favorite is De Koningswinkelhof (going down the street you turn right at a tourniquet and walk down the hill through the fields.
 A left turn and you’re there.
 Very friendly, good food and they’ll welcome your dog with a bowl of water.
 If you enter the woods at the path opposite the house you’ll walk down to the river.
 Follow it to the left and you’ll see wonderful Chateau Sint Gerlach.
 It has a Bistrot de Liege and a more formal restaurant and the recently opened Burgemeester Quicx, a newly beautifully restored farmhouse in the park.

 Vue, on the way to St. Gerlach, has a great terrace with a view on a magnificent children’s playground with a giant wooden ship.

 Valkenburg is an old fortress town with a castle ruin (the erstwhile seat of ‘the lords of Valkenburg’) dominating it.
 The ruin itself is a very interesting place to visit and is has an amazing view of the town and the surroundings.
 After seeing the caves and the Dutch Mining Museum, or a ride on the cable towards the Wilhelmina Tower (68 meters high) there are more restaurants and terraces than you’ll ever be able to visit during one stay.